legendarysandbird/tiny_vm/README.md

 assembly code.
 To read from a file or save to a file you must redirect stdin and stdout to the files you want to use. parser.py should produce assembly code that can be assembled by assemble.py.

-A test file called test.quack is included in the unit_tests directory if you want to use it to test the parser.